Nick Cave and the Bad Seeds: Further musical refinement; Bargeld's departure (1997–2005)

 Following Cave's hiatus the band oversaw the release of Original Seeds, a compilation of material from other artists that influenced the group, as well as their own "best of" album The Best of Nick Cave and The Bad Seeds.
 In 1999 and 2000, the band reconvened to record two improvisations on Anita Lane's Sex O'Clock.
 The proper follow-up to The Boatman's Call was 2001's No More Shall We Part.
 The record featured guest appearances by Kate & Anna McGarrigle and was generally well received in reviews: one critic hailed the album as an "entire album of deeply tragic and beautiful love songs without irony, sarcasm, or violent resolution", while also stating that the work is at risk of devolving "into schmaltz".

 The band then released Nocturama in 2003.
 The album marked a return to band-oriented and collaborative arrangements, as previous releases involved a decreased level of input from Cave's bandmates.
 Nocturama garnered mixed reviews, with critic Eric Carr stating that "in truth, it may still be the group's best work since Let Love In, but it had the potential to be so much more".
-Shortly after the album's release, Bargeld left the band after 20 years to devote more time to Einstürzende Neubauten.
+Shortly after the album's release, Blixa Bargeld left the band after 20 years to devote more time to Einstürzende Neubauten.

 In 2004 the band released the acclaimed two-disc set Abattoir Blues / The Lyre of Orpheus, with Bargeld replaced by the English actor, guitarist and organist James Johnston, a member of Gallon Drunk and former guest member of the Bad Seeds from a Lollapalooza tour ten years prior (Johnston only played organs on the recordings, as Harvey contributed the guitar pieces).
 Conceived as two separate albums packaged together, the record featured a diversity of arrangement styles, including aggressive rock and choir-driven ballads.
 In 2005 the band released B-Sides & Rarities, a three-volume, 56-song collection of B-sides, rarities and compilation tracks that was released on Mute Records in Europe, the US and the UK.
 The Abattoir Blues Tour, a two-CD, two-DVD box set with performances from the album's promotional tour, was then released in 2007 in Europe and the US.
 The tour included guest backing vocalists Ase Bergstrom, Geo Onaymake, Eleanor Palmer and Wendi Rose.

 Also in 2005, Cave completed work on his script for The Proposition, set in 19th-century Australia directed by John Hillcoat.
 Cave and Ellis collaborated on the film's score, a partnership that later also scored the films The Assassination of Jesse James by the Coward Robert Ford (2007) and The Road (2009).